Let’s stop kidding ourselves. Reality’s a massive information network with a gazillion switches packing it into some thing. Something changing.

 Our inner spaces are peppered with strangeness.
 We invent like mad scientists to plug holes with acceptable excuses for insight.

-Vacations can be dangerous.
+Summer vacations and sex can be dangerous.
 Vacations are marked by degrees of departure from everyday routines, routines about which most of us nurture a gnawing hunger to escape.